KathrynLaing/DQ-Pruning/README.md

 In ARXIV LINK, for each pruning option, only one function's performance was presented.
 For those pruning methods with multiple prioritisation options, it is the function that uses rank pruning that is presented in the paper.
 The reasoning for this is given below in the Results Plots section.

 ## R Functions
-The R functions to answer dominance queries using these different functions are given in the R Script `DominanceTestingFunctions.R`.
+The R functions to answer dominance queries using these different methods are given in the R Script `DominanceTestingFunctions.R`.
 Suppose we wish to answer the dominance query 'o1>o2 ?' (o1, o2 outcomes) for the CP-net N.
 Let `A` be the adjacency matrix of the structure of N and let `CPT` be a list of the conditional preference tables (CPTs) of N.
 To answer this dominance query using the different pruning and prioritisation combinations above, use the following R functions, found in `DominanceTestingFunctions.R`: